itchyny/sjsp/README.md

   return someHeavyFunction(); sjsp___end(sjsp___state);
 }
 ```
-Unfortunately, the `sjsp___end` function will never called.
+Unfortunately, the `sjsp___end` function will never be called.
 Then what about
 placing the function before the `return` statement?
 ```js
 function test() { var sjsp___state = sjsp___start("test.js",1,17,"test","function test() {  ");
   sjsp___end(sjsp___state); return someHeavyFunction();
 }
 ```
-The function will surely be called but the profiling result will not be correct.
+The function will surely be called but the profiling result is not be correct.
-Now let's see how `sjsp` handles `return` statement.
+Now, let's see how `sjsp` handles `return` statements.
 ```js
 function test() { var sjsp___state = sjsp___start("test.js",1,17,"test","function test() {  ");
   return (function(){ var sjsp___return = someHeavyFunction(); sjsp___end(sjsp___state); return sjsp___return; } ).call(this);; sjsp___end(sjsp___state);
 }
 ```
 It creates an anonymous function, captures the result and calls the function instantly.
-The code looks a little bit tricky but it surely grabs the time consumed by the functions.
+This way does not break the logic and the profiling result is correct.

 ## Author
 itchyny (https://github.com/itchyny)